peterballard/prmake/README.md

 Installation
 ------------
 prmake has a single source: prmake.py

-To use, download, put it in a directory of your choice (let's call it MYDIR).
+To use: download it, and put it in a directory of your choice (let's call it MYDIR).
 You can then call it with "python MYDIR/prmake.py" but I like to alias this to the command prmake, i.e. add this line to .bashrc:

     alias prmake='python MYDIR/prmake.py'

-You can then invoke "prmake" just as you would normally run "make".

 Usage
 -----